Good morning, lovely YOU!

 6. See the Silver Lining

 Many of us have been sent home from our jobs; speaking events have been canceled, just about everything is shutting down, and we are told to stay home.
 You can either look at this as a stressful time, or you can look at it as an opportunity to spend more time with your family and/or focus on something you’ve been meaning to do but haven’t had time for.
-This could be spending time exercising, working on that book or mission statement for your new business.
+This could be spending time exercising, working on that book or mission statement for your new business, but for working like this or remotely as the crisis has forced many people into is better to use a workplace monitoring so you can be sure the work is done the right way.
 How often are you told to stay home?
 Not often or even ever, so take full advantage of this time and use it to your advantage.

 7. Support Your Local Businesses